GEORCE: A Fast New Control Algorithm for Computing Geodesics: Proofs and derivations

 by using the properties of \textit{GEORCE} in the Finsler case in Eq.~\ref{eq:finsler_optimality}.
-Eq.~\ref{eq:finsler_update} is completely similar to Eq.~\ref{eq:finsler_changed} in the Riemannian case, and from that the global convergence and local quadratic convergence proofs are completely similar to the Riemannian case.
+Eq.~\ref{eq:finsler_update} is completely similar to Eq.~\ref{eq:finsler_changed} in the Riemannian case, and from that the global convergence proof is completely similar to the Riemannian case.